-If you’re a cyclist, plan to bring your bike, or rent one for the day, and add a few extra minutes of driving time to your day trip from Miami or Fort Lauderdale.
+If you’re a cyclist, plan to bring your bike or rent one for the day and add a few extra minutes of driving time to your day trip from Miami or Fort Lauderdale.
 Enter the Everglades National Park at the Shark Valley Visitor Center off Highway 41/Tamiami Trail and you'll find a 15-mile paved, circular path called “the loop.”
-At the halfway point, you can stop at the huge Shark Valley Observation Tower where you can see some of the park’s largest alligators hanging out in the deeper waters.
+At the halfway point, stop at the huge Shark Valley Observation Tower to observe some of the park’s largest alligators hanging out in the deeper waters.

 If biking or walking the 15-mile loop sounds like more than your schedule can handle, try taking the two-hour guided Shark Valley Tram Tour, which is great for groups and meeting new people.
 While out on the tram, you'll see plenty of alligators soaking up the sun on the hot pavement or swimming in the canals, as well as other wildlife.